thruthesky/super-library-cloud-functions/README.md

 # Super Library Firebase

-Refer the super library document for details
+Refer the super library document for detailss